fastify/fastify/docs/Guides/Database.md

 ### Migrations

 Database schema migrations are an integral part of database management and development.
-Migrations provide repeatable and testable way to modify database's schema and to prevent data loss.
+Migrations provide a repeatable and testable way to modify a database's schema and to prevent data loss.

-As stated in the beginning of the guide, Fastify is database agnostic and any NodeJS database migration tool can be used with it.
+As stated at the beginning of the guide, Fastify is database agnostic and any NodeJS database migration tool can be used with it.
 We will give an example of using [Postgrator](https://www.npmjs.com/package/postgrator) which has support for Postgres, MySQL and SQL Server.
 For MongoDB migrations, please check [migrate-mongo](https://www.npmjs.com/package/migrate-mongo).

 #### [Postgrator](https://www.npmjs.com/package/postgrator)